bhk/scam/reference.md

     private and public bindings imported.
 Otherwise, only public bindings are imported.

     Symbols are imported from previously compiled scam files, stored with a ".min" extension in the output directory (the same directory as the file being compiled.)
-In interactive mode, `require` will load modules that have been bundled with the SCAM executable, unless a file path including a "/" character is specified as the module name.
+In interactive mode, `require` will load modules that have been "bundled" with the interpreter unless a file path including a "/" character is specified as the module name.

+    ["Bundled" modules are those that have been incorporated into a SCAM executable.
+The `scam` command, for example, bundles all modules required for compilation (it needs them in order to compile) and it bundles `num` so that it will also be available in interactive mode.]

   * At run time, it will load the specified module unless it has already been loaded.
 In this case, the required module is expected to